jmargie/jmargie.github.io/index.md

 In order to answer this, I had to choose whether or not I wanted to compare 2025 Soto to 2025 Anthony (which would make direct numeric comparisons easier) or comparing rookie Soto to rookie Anthony, i.e. 2018 Soto to 2025 Anthony.
 I decided to look at both, with an emphasis on their rookie seasons, because I want the end goal of this analysis to be how Anthony might grow as a player, not just how they currently line up.
 So, the question became:
 > Does Roman Anthony's plate approach in 2025, at the MLB level, mirror that of Juan Soto in 2018?

 To answer this question, we have to specify what a player's approach is.
 This is an exceptionally complicated question, so I narrowed once again, and considered their decision to swing, given a certain pitch location and type, and the quality of contact or lack thereof.
 Unfortunately, we can't look at squared-up rate before 2023 because bat speed was not tracked, so I had to consider quality of contact differently.
-Recall, however, that we are interested in approach rather than results, specifically whether a given player has a "good at-bat" Within quality of contactWe now are trying to answer:
+Recall, however, that we are interested in approach rather than results, specifically whether a given player has a "good at-bat" (Cora, quoted by Rosenthal).
+So, we examine swing%, chase%, whiff%, and contact%, and since DeRosa cited HardHit%, we will also look at exit velocity.
+We now are trying to answer:
-> Does Roman Anthony (in the 2025 MLB), when controlling for pitch location and type, swing, chase, and
+> Does 2025 MLB Roman Anthony swing, chase, whiff, and make contact at the same rate as 2018 MLB Juan Soto after controlling for pitch location and type?

 ## Similarities